dataindataout/awesome-highschool-homeschool/README.md

 Your public library - I bet you don't know half the resources they have available

 Your local museums - you're never too old for a field trip

+Your local homeschool group - find one that's a good fit for you, and you will unlock a lot of local instructors and opportunities